 - Sundial Gardens & Tea Shop in Higganum

-- Alice in the Village in Mystic
+- Alice in the Village is in Olde Mistick Village, in the Mystic, Connecticut area

 - Tea Roses Tea Room in Cromwell